legios89/django-docker-bootstrap/README.md

 * Finally enter the directory where you want to store your project and enter the following:
       * ```cookiecutter https://github.com/legios89/django-docker-bootstrap.git```

+## Cookiecutter Params:
+* project_name: The name of the project.
+* repo_name: The directory name(automtically generated from the project_name).
+* db_password: The postgres user password for the database.
+* use_translation: Translation integration(Rosetta, ModelTransalation, admin integration).
+* use_react: React, NodeJS, React-Router to replace the django frontend.
+* admin_name: The name of the admin user who will receive the error messages.
+* admin_email: The email address of the admin user who will receive the error messages.
+* email_host_user: The gmail email address what the system can use to send emails.
+* email_host_password: The gmail email address password what the system can use to send emails.

 ## Usage
 * Build the images: ```bash buildall.sh```
 * Start the project: ```docker-compose up ```